-An applicant may, at the applicant's discretion and risk and with approval of the Planning Commission, combine a preliminary and final site plan in an application for approval.
-The applicant shall pay the usual fees for both preliminary and final site plan review.
-The Planning Commission shall have the authority to require submittal of a preliminary site plan separate from a final site plan, where, in its opinion, the complexity and/or size of the proposed development so warrant.
-A preliminary and final site plan shall not be combined for any multi-phase development.
+An applicant may, at the applicant's discretion and risk and with approval of the Planning Commission, combine a preliminary site plan and a final site plan into one (1) consolidated application for approval.
+The applicant shall pay the required fees and escrow deposit for both preliminary and final site plan review.
+The Planning Commission shall have the authority to grant only a preliminary site plan approval or to require submittal of a preliminary site plan separate from a final site plan where, in its opinion, the completeness of the site plan or complexity or size of the proposed development so warrant.
+Preliminary and final site plan approval applications shall not be combined for any multi-phase development.

-N. Minor Site Plan Review Procedure.
+N. Minor Site Plan Approval Process.